 PDFs are handy for distributing documents so that they’re seen the same way by all parties.
-Typically, you’ll create documents using another app, and then convert them to PDF.
-Here’s how to do it for a Microsoft Word document.
+Typically, you’ll create documents using another app and then convert them to PDF.
+Here’s how to convert a Microsoft Word document to PDF.

 Convert a Document to PDF Using Word

-If you have the desktop version of Microsoft Word, the easiest way to convert your document to PDF is right in Word itself.
+If you have the desktop version of Microsoft Word installed on your Windows PC or Mac, the easiest way to convert your document to PDF is right in Word itself.

 On the backstage screen, select “Save As” from the list on the left.

-Next, click the dropdown arrow on the right side of the “Save as type” box, and select “PDF (*.pdf)” from the dropdown menu.
+Click the dropdown arrow on the right side of the “Save As Type” box and select “PDF (*.pdf)” from the dropdown menu.

 If you want to, you can change the filename at this time.
 When you’re ready, click the “Save” button.